For many visitors, gates to Vietnam open at Ho Chi Minh City – a metropolis formerly known as Saigon.

 From the airport, there is a very convenient connection to Hồ Chí Minh City’s center by public bus.
 You can take either line number 109, number 152, as well as shuttle bus line 49.
 The stop is right in front of the international terminal.
 Also, there is a minibus service to the cities in the Mekong Delta – it’s bus number 119.

-So while these services are great during day time – especially if you know exactly where you’re going, remember that you shouldn’t be cheap when it comes to your personal comfort and safety.
+So while these services are great during the day time – especially if you know exactly where you’re going, remember that you shouldn’t be cheap when it comes to your personal comfort and safety.
 If in doubt, rather take a cab.

 Taxi Service